SteamAchievementNotifier/SteamAchievementNotifier/README.md

 Ensure your Steam64ID is correct.
 Users can have similar names on Steam, so if you are unsure whether a profile is yours when using https://steamid.io/, click the profile link on the steamid.io page, or copy your Steam Community profile URL and paste into the steamid.io search box.

-***Cannot hear sound when achievements are unlocked***

-Custom audio for notifications ***only*** supports **.WAV files**.
-If you have a custom sound you would like to use for the notification that is not in .WAV format, there are plenty of reputable MP3 to WAV converters online.
-An easy method for converting any audio file to .WAV is to use [https://mp3cut.net/](https://mp3cut.net/) to open your file, click the *"MP3"* drop-down in the bottom-right corner and change to *"WAV"*.
-Then click *"Save"* to download the .WAV version.
-You can then view and select your sound from the sound browser.

 ***Notification does not appear on screen when unlocking an achievement***

 Some games do not allow Windows notifications to overlay above them if they are in "Fullscreen" mode.
-If you hear the achievement notification sound but don't see it, run the game in "Fullscreen Borderless" mode, which should allow notifications to appear.
+If you hear the achievement notification sound but don't see it, run the game in "Borderless" mode, which should allow notifications to appear.
 I am actively working on a solution to allow notifications to show in Fullscreen mode!

 ***Cannot download EXE via Releases due to "Virus Detected" warning in Browser***